 These three core principles define how the city plans, budgets, and makes decisions.
 Each of these easy to remember terms should be read broadly.
 Community conversations during the development of this plan reinforced the importance of these principles to everyone in Northfield.
-To accomplish what matters most to Northfield, these principles offer a way to strengthen or change how the City of Northfield conducts business: our triple bottom line.
+To accomplish what matters most to Northfield, these principles offer a way to strengthen or change how the City of Northfield conducts business.